sophiayduan/bldc-motor/README.md

 # BLDC Motor

-A mostly 3D printed brushless DC motor with 9 slots and 12 poles
+A mostly 3D printed outrunner brushless DC motor with 9 slots and 12 poles

 If I wanted the most RPM or torque I would've bought a bldc, this is mostly just a model.
 In the future i'll use it to test a driver I hope to make.